 Once I find something I love and that works for me I am all about sharing the love with my friends too, so it works both ways.
 I am also very regimented – I like to say in the best possible way.
 For example, I have never gone a day without doing my full skin care routine in the morning and at night – including applying body moisturiser.
 That includes times I am travelling or sick.
 I now just see it as part of my routine like brushing my teeth.
 I feel like consistency is really important for your skin; there is no point putting on products if you are only going to do it sporadically.

-After my morning shower I apply Aesop body moisturiser, natural deodorant, and then start on my face, using Rationale sunscreen and LB Cream on my face, neck, chest and back of hands.
+After my morning shower I apply Aesop body moisturiser, natural deodorant, and then start on my face, using LB Cream on my face, neck, chest and back of hands.
 Then I apply either a Dior or NARS blush in a rose or terracotta colour, or during winter I use my Bobbi Brown cheek tint in a slightly deeper shade.
 I love the look of matching cheeks, eyelids and lips.
 Rather than using eyeshadow I’m often doing my eyes using blush, bronzer or even dabbing lipstick onto my eyelids with my finger.
 I don’t know where I picked this habit up but I can never find an eye colour I love as much as finding one this way.

 I always use Dior mascara and also always tame my brows using either clear eyebrow gel or pawpaw ointment.
 If I am going to a little more effort I will also use NARS Laguna bronzer on my jaw line and hair line, NARS Orgasm Liquid Highlighter on the cheekbones and add a little more colour on my eyelids with my blush.